 The freezer and its stronghold of leftovers is also my basis for making some sweet treats.
 For example, when cookies crumble, they go into a freezer container for reinvention as a highly desired cookie crust for key lime pie or cheesecake.
 However, the primary contents of my freezer slated for baking sweets is bananas.

 I call these bananas, “baking bananas” … you know … the ones that are just too far gone to peel and eat, but when peeled and mashed can yield flavorful and moist gluten-free baked goods.
-I used to remove the peel and put them in containers, but, truthfully, it was sometimes hard to remember what was in the containers (one frozen glob looks pretty much like another frozen glob, and as for writing on the container, well, honestly, I don’t always take the time).
-Then, I read somewhere that you could just freeze bananas “as is,” with the peel acting as the only freezer protection.
-Well, I’d like to say this was a light bulb moment, but, true to my nature, I was still skeptical.
+I used to remove the peel and put them in containers, but, truthfully, it was sometimes hard to remember what was in the containers.
+One frozen glob looks pretty much like another frozen glob, and as for writing on the container, well, honestly, I don’t always take the time because I *think* I will remember what’s in a container.
+(As they say, telling ourselves that we will remember things without writing them down is the biggest lie we tell ourselves, right?)

 The next time, I let the bananas thaw enough so that I could remove the peel and just the outsides of the bananas would be thawed.
 Then I mashed them with my potato masher and used them in a recipe.
 The results were perfect!

 Well, it occurred to me the other day that I hadn’t really baked with bananas in a while.
 I had pulled some out a few weeks earlier and made a delicious smoothie.
-I knew there were quite a few more though …amid various freezer containers, ice cube trays (“old school” again), and ice packs.
+I knew there were quite a few more though … nestled amid various freezer containers, ice cube trays (“old school” again), and ice packs.

 Hmmm, my eyes lit up, a smile graced my face, and my mind started rationalizing.
 There were only about 2 tablespoons worth and I had no definite plans to make any ice cream sundaes.
-LOL A 30-second thaw on the container and those crumbs were a very delicious half-time reward for cleaning out the freezer!
+A 30-second thaw on the container and those crumbs were a very delicious half-time reward for cleaning out the freezer!

 Now fortified, I continued on.
 Two chicken livers were set aside for a small meal the next day.
 (Sprinkled with a little sea salt and sautéed in olive oil the next morning, they became a nutritious and tasty breakfast.)